guerra0911/blackjack/README.md

 Each `player` starts the game with a balance of `$100`, betting `$25` each round, and leaves the table if they *either* reach a balance of `$1,000` or can no longer afford the minimum bet of `$25`.

+# Executive Summary
+The analysis of the blackjack strategies reveals that the **Card Counting Strategy** outperforms the other strategies in several key metrics, demonstrating its effectiveness.

+## Key Achievements
+1. **Highest Winning Rate**: The Card Counting Strategy resulted in more players reaching a balance of $1,000 (12.1% of games) than any other strategy.
+This is a clear indication of its superiority over the other strategies.

+2. **Longevity in the Game**: The Card Counting Strategy has the highest percentage of games reaching later turns.
+This means that players using this strategy were able to stay in the game longer, increasing their chances of reaching the winning balance of $1,000.

+3. **Positive Average Balance**: The Card Counting Strategy is the only strategy that has a positive average balance after the first turn.
+Although the winnings are minimal, it's noteworthy that on average, players won money on their first turn while players of other strategies lost money on average.

+The analysis clearly shows that the Card Counting Strategy is the most effective among the four strategies tested.
+It not only increases the player's chances of winning but also allows them to stay in the game longer.
+These findings highlight the potential of card counting as a viable strategy for blackjack, outperforming even the renowned Optimal Chart derived by mathematicians.
+However, it's important to note that success in blackjack is also influenced by other factors such as luck and the specific rules of the game.
+Therefore, while the Card Counting Strategy shows promise, it is banned by casinos, and there is no intent to replicate this in a real-life setting.

 ## Features
 - Simulates a game of Blackjack with up to 5 players and a dealer.
 - Tracks each player's balance and bet amount.